transcom/mymove-docs/docs/adrs/0083-deprecating-devseed-scenarios.md

 - `-` _`Devseed` can be used to batch-create scenarios with multiple related moves, but `testharness` currently only supports creation of individual moves_
 - `-` _Teams would still have to maintain `devseed` data_

-### _Deprecate and delete `devseed` scenarios (and related files in pkg/testdatagen/scenario)_
+### _Deprecate and delete `devseed` scenarios (and related files in `pkg/testdatagen/scenario`) after 90 days_

 Most of the pro and cons from option 2 apply.
 Deleting the `devseed` data also adds the following considerations:

+- `+` _90 days is enough time to properly acclimate to the new changes_
 - `+` _Teams would not have to maintain `devseed` data._
 - `+` _There would be a singular way to create test data._
+- `-` _During and after the 90 day period, there will need to be a way for Trussels to track this work._
-- `-` _More work involved in implementing the ADR e.g. removing code, documentation updates, etc._
+- `-` _More work involved in implementing the ADR e.g. removing code,
+  documentation updates, etc._
 - `-` _Teams would have to adjust to using the new `testharness` scenarios, rather than relying on existing move codes for testing_
+- `-` _Teams that rely on old `devseed` scenarios would need to train_
 - `-` _Not all move scenarios or users are currently in `testharness`, so Truss engineers may need to recreate some of the more commonly used/expected moves using `testharness`_